Japan Update - The current economic and political landscape in Japan

 By Krystal Hartig from Perth USAsia Centre | 08 Sep 2017

-- Australian investment in Japan is currently an area which is underdone in Australia-Japan economic relations.
+- Australia has an opportunity to invest more deeply in Japan.
+Australian investment in Japan is currently an area which is underdone in Australia-Japan economic relations.
 While Japan remains Australia's second largest stock of foreign investment, there is potential for Australia to enhance its foreign direct investment into Japan.

-- Japan's sixth consequtive quarter of economic growth and tightening of its labor market have not resulted in an increase of nominal wages.
+- There is a stagnation in Japan's nominal wages.
+Japan's sixth consequtive quarter of economic growth and tightening of its labor market have not resulted in an increase of nominal wages.

-- Three challenges which currently impact Australia-Japan security relations are; the unsuccessful Soryu submarine deal, the advent of the Trump administration and Prime Minister Shinzo Abe's burnt significant political capital.
+- Within the Australia - Japan relationship, there are several challenges within the defence and security realm.
+This includes the unsuccessful Soryu submarine deal, the advent of the Trump administration and Prime Minister Shinzo Abe's burnt significant political capital.

-- Australia maintains a strategic importance to Japan due to their bilateral economic relationship, shared values and large exchange of people between both nations.
+- Australia -Japan relations is important.
+Australia maintains a strategic importance to Japan due to their bilateral economic relationship, shared values and large exchange of people between both nations.

 Krystal Hartig is a Research and Program Assistant at the Perth USAsia Centre